 The British Flute Society is Europe's oldest flute organisation and has a lot to offer its members.
 Pan, the Society's journal, is recognised world-wide as a highly informative and entertaining flute journal.
-Every quarter Pan brings you articles on all aspects of the flute and flute playing.
+Three times a year Pan brings you articles on all aspects of the flute and flute playing.
 It is the authoritative guide to the latest flute news, listings of concerts, courses and reviews of new music, books and recordings.

 BRAND NEW YouTube BFS channel: 50 fantastic videos to guide and inspire you!
 BFS would like to thank the Musician's Union for the production of these videos.
 Visit our channel HERE

 Updated Data Protection Policy 2018: click HERE to view

 BFS Competitions 2020